Concepts & resources

 PAM stands for Product Asset Management.
 It's the way to handle your product assets in older versions of the PIM (from v1.7 to v3.2).

-With the introduction of our brand new way to handle assets, the Asset Manager, the PAM feature will be removed from the v4.0 of the PIM.
+With the introduction of our brand new way to handle assets, the Asset Manager, the PAM feature has been removed from the v4.0 of the PIM.
 As a result, from now on, all the REST API resources regarding the PAM assets are deprecated.
 They are not available anymore starting from the v4.0.

 To understand why we deprecated this feature, we recommend you to read this Medium post, we wrote on this special occasion.